Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Bayesian graph convolution models

-\section{Bayesian Graph Convolution Models}
+\section{Bayesian graph convolution models}

 Let $\mbX \in \bbR^{N \times D}$ be a set of $D$-dimensional features representing $N$ instances and $\mbY = \{ \mby_n\}$ be their corresponding labels, some of which are observed and others unobserved and $\mby_n \in \{0,1\}^C$ is one-hot-encoded.
 The goal of semi-supervised classification is to leverage the labeled and unlabeled data in order to predict the unobserved labels.
-In this paper we are interested in doing so by explicitly exploiting the dependencies among data-points as given by a graph $\cG$.
+In this paper we are interested in doing so by explicitly exploiting the dependencies among datapoints as given by an undirected graph $\cG = (\cV, \cE)$ with $N$ nodes $v_i \in \cV$, edges $(v_i, v_j) \in \cE$ and binary adjacency matrix $\mbA \in \{0,1\}^{N \times N}$.